TimofonicJunkRoom/withLinux/README.md

 Bytefreq aims to figure out the freqency of each byte or character.

 ##### Feature:
-* Whether user select character sets (see below) or not, these data would be printed:
+* Following data would be printed by default:
-  1. Among bytes specified to count, which one enjoys the [maximum/minimum] freqency.
+  1. Among bytes specified, which one enjoys the [maximum/minimum]() freqency.
-  2. The [mathematical expectation] of all bytes.
+  2. The [mathematical expectation]() of all bytes.
-  3. The number of bytes that specified by user, and its proportion.
+  3. The number of bytes that specified by user, and proportion.
   4. Total read size, should be same to the answer of stat().
 * data processing approaches are choosable.
-  1. [serial] default action, in this way bytefreq will infinitely read() and count until EOF.
+  1. [serial]() default action, infinitely read() and count until EOF.
-  2. [parallel] option '-p', in this way bytefreq will infinitely read() and count them in 4-thread parallel approach.
+  2. [parallel]() option '-p', infinitely read() and count them in 4-thread parallel.
-  3. [unix_socket] option '-U', in this way bytefreq will open an UNIX socket and read data with sendfile().
+  3. [unix_socket]() option '-U', manipulate data with sendfile() via UNIX Socket.
-* user can specify the character set that they want to count, here are some available sets, which can be combined randomly.
+* user can specify the character set to count (following can be combined randomly).
   1. control character, symbols (option -c -s)
   2. upper and lower, alphabets also do (option -u -l -a)
   3. count all bytes (option -A)
   4. specify a single byte (option -S)
-* ANSI color used, that is, the character enjoys the highest freqency among specified would be printed in RED, likewise the lowest in GREEN.
-Besides, some important statistics also highlighted in YELLOW.
+* ANSI color used to highlight values and special entries.
-* when '-v' (verbose) option specified, it will show a BSD-style-like progress bar (spinning bar and proportion number).
+* '-v' (verbose) option offers a BSD-style-like progress bar (spinning bar and proportion number).

 ##### Info:
 * We can also do some I/O performance experiments with this utility, as it offers 3 kinds of reading method.